Excessive Menstrual Bleeding? 8 Possible Causes Of Heavy Periods

 While in some cases, the cause of menorrhagia is unknown, it can be caused by a number of factors, such as—

 When you have a normal menstrual cycle, there’s an adequate balance between the hormones estrogen and progesterone, which work together to regulate the build-up of the endometrium (the lining of the uterus), which is shed during your menstrual period.
 However, when you suffer from a hormonal imbalance, there’s an over-development of the endometrium, which gets shed by heavy menstrual bleeding.
-Hormonal imbalances can be caused by a list of conditions like PCOS, insulin resistance, thyroid disorders, as well as obesity.
+Hormonal imbalances can be caused by a list of conditions like PCOS, diabetes, thyroid disorders, as well as obesity.

 Uterine fibroids are non-cancerous tumours that may appear in the uterus in childbearing years.
 They can cause prolonged and heavier than normal menstrual bleeding.